 In the end I decided to relax and enjoy it.
 I also saw it as a ‘Fuck you!’ to all the haters who called me Fanta Pants growing up.
-Sadly, in all the excitement of the shoot, I did forget to wear sunscreen.
-So yeah, I looked like a lobster for about five days after.
+Sadly, in all the excitement of the shoot, I did forget to wear sunscreen – I looked like a lobster for about five days after.

-You’re Mr March in the 2019 calendar — are you happy being Mr March?
+You’re Mr March in the 2019 Red Hot calendar — were you happy to be allocated Mr March?